Clustering of Local Extrema in Planck CMB maps: Implementation on real data and synthetic data sets

 To examine the contribution of angular scale in the bias, we compute ${\mathcal{B}}_{pk}(\theta,\vartheta)$ as a function of $\theta$ for some typical thresholds.
-The lower panel of Fig. \ref{fig:bias} illustrates the unweighted TPCF of peaks to correlation function of temperature fluctuations ratio, versus scale for various thresholds.
-In this panel the solid lines correspond to the Gaussian CMB simulated maps, while dashed and dashed-dot lines correspond to \texttt{NILC} and \texttt{SEVEM}, respectively.
-The presence of some features particularly in the angular scale interval, $20'\lesssim\theta \lesssim80'$, confirms that for small scale, the footprint of scale essentially appears in the bias factor, while for large enough separation angle, such features are diminished.
+The lower panel of Fig. \ref{fig:bias} illustrates the unweighted TPCF of peaks to the temperature fluctuations correlation function ratio, versus scale for various thresholds.
+In this panel the dashed lines correspond to the Gaussian CMB simulated map extracted from end-to-end pipeline associated with \texttt{SMICA}, while solid line is devoted to \texttt{SMICA} map.
+The presence of some features particularly in the angular scale interval, $20$ arcmin $\lesssim\theta \lesssim80$ arcmin, confirms that for small scale, the footprint of scale essentially appears in the bias factor, while for large enough separation angle, such features are diminished.
 In the latter regime and for $\vartheta\gg1$, we expect to have a plateau for $\mathcal{B}^2$ and its value is proportional to $\vartheta^2$.
-It is worth mentioning that, the results for $Planck$ data sets are compatible with that of expected for Gaussian field, while for small scales, we have some deviations from results for simulated map.
+It is worth mentioning that, the results for $Planck$ data sets are compatible with that expected for Gaussian field, while for small scales, we have some deviations from the results given for simulated map.
 By increasing the threshold, the consistency between $Planck$ data and simulations increases.
+Other component separations reveal almost similar results.